Nepal Is a New Place to Bungee Jump & Whitewater Raft–cheap!

-The Chitwan National Park offers a variety of passes, but it’s best to book with tour company or with the lodges in the middle of the park.
-They have a several different options; from 2 days / 1 night passes to much longer.
+The Chitwan National Park offers a variety of passes, but it’s best to book with a tour company or with the lodges in the middle of the park.
+They have several different options; from 2 days / 1 night passes to much longer.
 3 days / 2 nights or 4 days / 3 nights will be enough time to see everything; bear in mind that two of the days will be spent traveling.

 Which brings me nicely back to the Bhote Kosi River gorge.
-In actual fact, the Last Resort is an extremely well run adventure sports facility, and anyone with reservations about safety can rest assured that the equipment is all top notch and works fine; otherwise I probably wouldn’t be writing this.
+In actual fact, the Last Resort is an extremely well-run adventure sports facility, and anyone with reservations about safety can rest assured that the equipment is all top-notch and works fine; otherwise, I probably wouldn’t be writing this.

 The actual bungee jump wasn’t quite as scary as I’d imagined.
 After standing on the bridge for nearly 2 hours watching people throw themselves off, I would’ve quite happily thrown myself off without the elastic.

 The only truly terrifying moment is when your standing right on the edge, and by then it’s far too late to be scared because you already halfway off.